 A private vendor runs the cafeteria, which is located in the Student Center.
 Students can buy hot or cold foods and drinks.
 Cafeteria hours are posted each semester.
-Vending machines are available in Anytime Eats inside the lower entrance when the cafeteria is closed.
+Meal plans are available for students as optional add-ons.
+There are three levels available.
+Students may choose to use their financial aid toward the cost of a meal plan